-Professional matches are considered a draw if both wrestlers receive the same score from the judges.
-As in Olympic boxing, a winner must be declared; the judges award the match to a boxer based on technical requirements.
+Professional matches are considered a draw if both fighters receive the same score from the judges.
+As in Olympic boxing, a winner must be declared; the judges award the match to a boxer based on technical fulfilments.

 How Many Rounds in Boxing?

 Boxing is an amateur and professional sport that consists of attacking and defending yourself with your fists.
 Boxers often wear padded gloves and abide by the code of conduct.
 Boxing competitors are evenly matching for weight and skill, and their goal is to land frequent, hard blows with their fists while avoiding the opponent’s blows.